wieden-kennedy/autoscalebot/README.md

 --------
 To allow for tuning to your app's particular needs, autoscale provides backends for load measurement, decision-making, and notification.
 You can also write your own backend, by subclassing the base class of any of them.
 Pull requests for additional backends are also welcome!

+There are five backends:  Measure, Interpret, Decide, Scale, and Notify.
+Here's what they do:

+* Measure: finds out how loaded your app is.
+* Interpret: makes a value judgement on that measurement, converting it to scaling instructions
+* Decide: decides whether to scale up, down, or stay steady based on recent information
+* Scale: performs the scale
+* Notify: informs administrators.

 ### Measurement backends

+These backends are responsible for querying, pinging, or otherwise measuring the responsiveness of an app.
+They return a dictionary with those results.

+The backends, with their possible settings and default values.

+* `ResponseTimeBackend`

+    Scales based on a set of response times for a given url.

+    * `HEARTBEAT_URL` = "/heroku-autoscale/heartbeat/"
+    * `HEARTBEAT_INTERVAL_IN_SECONDS` = 30

+    Returns:

+    ```python
+    {
+        'backend': 'ResponseTimeBackend',
+        'time': 350, // ms
+    }
+    ```

+* `ServiceTimeBackend`

+    Scales based on the internal service time of the last heartbeat response.

+    * `SCALE_DOWN_TIME_MS` = 200
+    * `SCALE_UP_TIME_MS` = 1000
+    * `HEARTBEAT_URL` = "/heartbeat"
+    * `HEARTBEAT_INTERVAL_IN_SECONDS` = 30

+* `CeleryQueueSizeBackend`

+    Scales based on the number of waiting Celery tasks.

+    * `SCALE_DOWN_SIZE` = 0
+    * `SCALE_UP_SIZE` = 10

+* `AppDecisionBackend`

+    Expects `'SCALE_UP'`, `'SCALE_DOWN'` or `'STEADY'` to be returned by the app, and passes them on directly.

+### Interpretation backends

-These backends are responsible for calling and handling the heartbeat response, and returning `SCALE_UP`, `SCALE_DOWN`, or `STEADY`.
-They are passed the current number of dynos, and the request timestamp.
+These backends are responsible turning the measurement results into `SCALE_UP`, `SCALE_DOWN`, or `STEADY`.
+They are passed the current number of dynos, the request timestamp, and the measurement backend results

 The backends, with their possible settings and default values.